Marketing 101: Exploring the difference between psychographics and demographics

 Geography plays a huge role in the types of products that a person is likely to buy, with a small exception being the tech industry.
 Some regions may purchase less tech than others, but overall, it’s a universal industry.
 Geography can be divided by things like rural and metropolitan areas, cultural distinctions between different locations, and even the supply/demand of certain products (particularly in agriculture).

 Food is a straightforward place to spot these distinctions.
 People from different areas will have different taste palettes.
 For example, you’ll find more meat-eaters in the South and more vegetarians on the West Coast.
 People from different regions will also have different lifestyles, which can help you picture your customers in different locations.

 Even more impressive in geography is how it limits or creates specific industries.
 As a simple example, jet skis are going to sell much better in Florida than in Arizona.
 But other cases are less obvious, though equally important.
 Transportation, environment, weather, and population will vary by locale, which can significantly impact your marketing strategies.

 Last but not least, there’s income.
 Income will be a deciding factor in who purchases your product and who doesn’t.
 Specifically, you’ll want to look at your customers’ net income or disposable income.
 This is the amount of money they have leftover after they’ve paid all of their bills.

 The more gross income a person has, the more money they’ll be able to spend each month, which will inevitably determine whether or not they can purchase your product.
 This affects your demographics persona in three ways.

 First, who can afford to purchase your product?
-If your product costs several hundred dollars, you’re more than likely going to be looking at middle-class customers at best, and if it’s several thousand, then your customer base will be closer to the upper class.
-Neither of these is right or wrong; it just depends on which market you’re targeting.
+If your product costs several hundred dollars, you’re more than likely going to be looking at middle-class customers at best, and if it’s several thousand, then your customer base will be wealthier.
+Neither of these is right or wrong, it just depends on which market you’re targeting.

 How to create a psychographics persona